dushimsam/GSoC-22/README.md

 ## REST-APIS (BACKEND) :sparkles:

-I fixed and created the new REST-APIs on the fossology backend.
+I fixed and created the new REST-APIs on the FOSSology backend.
 Some pages on the UI were not integrated due to the absense of the required end-points to be consumed.
 Others were there but some of them could not work as expected.
 My work on the backend was to fix and introduce new END-POINTS there.
 Some of my major modules i focused on to improve were **GROUPS** , **UPLOADS** , **MAINTENANCE** AND **LICENSE**.

 ### 1. GROUPS

 **i.
 DELETE GROUP API**

 I added the delete functionality from the groups module to remove any specific deletable group.
 This API was required to be consumed by the Delete group page.
-Through the given **GROUP_ID**__ in the request params, my API can manage the rest of the work.
+Through the given **GROUP_ID** in the request params, my API can manage the rest of the work.

 ![image](https://user-images.githubusercontent.com/66276301/188793517-c67f6f36-32a1-49f9-b7a9-1302efb379e1.png)